-OVO was launched in 2009 with a vision of being cheaper, greener and simpler.
+OVO was launched in 2009 with the vision of being cheaper, greener and simpler.
 From the beginning we focused on delivering a new energy experience with honesty and fairness.
-And in that time, we’ve been recognised as the UK’s leading energy supplier* – welcoming over 800,000 of you to the OVO family.
+And in that time, we’ve been recognised as the UK’s leading energy supplier* – welcoming over a million of you to the OVO family.

 But we need to do more.

 The UK electricity grid is facing a whole host of challenges.
-An ageing infrastructure, demand for more renewables, increased electrification, and an increasing global demand for decarbonisation and cleaner air.
+It’s ageing infrastructure is struggling to support the demand for more renewables, and soon it’ll need to face the electrification of our country’s transport and heating too.

 For decades we’ve burning fossil fuels to power everything we use at home.
 But this is simply not sustainable; if we carry on this way, we won’t have a planet to live on.